wigging/chemics/CONTRIBUTING.md

 ## Sphinx documentation

-New source code should be included in the [Sphinx documentation](http://www.sphinx-doc.org/en/stable/) located in the `docs/` folder.
+New source code along with examples should be documented in the [Sphinx documentation](http://www.sphinx-doc.org/en/stable/) located in the `docs/` folder.

 ## Creating a pull request